-1. Go to the Source Control view.

-- If you did not previously initialize the project as a Git repository when creating the project, an "Active project is not under version control" message displays.
-Click the Publish Project button or click the ... at the top of the Source Control view and select Publish Project. - If the project is already initialized for Git, click the ... at the top of the Source Control view and select Publish Project.
+- 1. Go to the Source Control view. - If you did not previously initialize the project as a Git repository when creating the project, an "Active project is not under version control" message displays.
+Click Publish Project, or click ... at the top of the Source Control view and select Publish Project. - If the project is already initialized for Git, click ... at the top of the Source Control view and select Publish Project.